kodecocodes/i9t/multitasking/multitasking.markdown

 On the other hand, `UIWindow.bounds` is not necessarily the same as UIScreen size anymore. `UIWindow`'s origin is always `(0, 0)`.
 Let's take a quick view at how orientation and size changes affect your app.
 Let's also refer to the app that you open in the Slide Over as __secondary app__ and the app that's already open on the left hand side as __primary app__.

+> **Note:** In iOS 9 you can create a new instance if `UIWindow` by simply calling `let window = UIWindow()`.
+You don’t have to pass a frame.
+The system will automatically give it the right frame that matches your application's frame.

 ![width=90% ipad](images/mt07.png)

 When you launch an app in slide over, it starts in compact horizontal size class.
 When you pin the app, it is still in compact horizontal size class.
 But it's different for the primary app.
 If the orientation is portrait, the primary changes from regular horizontal size class to compact horizontal size class.
 If orientation is landscape, the primary app stays in regular horizontal size class.